pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 limit the life of a dictionary in cases where the dictionary is updated frequently, to limit the number of possible incoming dictionary values.

-The "expires" value is optional and defaults to 31536000 (1 year).
+The "ttl" value is optional and defaults to 31536000 (1 year).

-### algorithms
+### hashes

-The "algorithms" value of the Use-As-Dictionary header is a inner-list value that provides a list of supported hash algorithms in order of server preference.
+The "hashes" value of the Use-As-Dictionary header is a inner-list value that provides a list of supported hash algorithms in order of server preference.

 The dictionaries are identified by the hash of their contents and this value allows for negotiation of the algorithm to use.

-The "algorithms" value is optional and defaults to (sha-256).
+The "hashes" value is optional and defaults to (sha-256).

 ### Examples